arkhn/fhir-river/README.md

 - SFTPCsvSource Connector

-Run the script to create some .csv file in the SFTP server: `python test/create_file_stfp.py` (ugly script, but it works fine just to test that it works)
+Run the script to create some .csv file in the SFTP server: `python test/create_file_stfp.py` (ugly script, but it works fine just to test that it works).

 4. Play with it: in the script `fhir_consumer/src/main.py`, edit the function `process_event` to do whatever you want!
 (make sure that the consumer has suscribed to the right topics defined in the config.json files in `fhir_consumer/src/main.py:9`